edificeio/ode-react-ui/CONTRIBUTING.md

 ## Pull Request

 - After pushing your work, create a Pull Request
-- Select `main` branch as base branch.
+- Select `dev` branch as base branch.
 - Add a clear title if your commit message is not there.
 - Leave a comment if desired
 - Create your Pull Request and then fill the checkboxes of the PR Template